w3f/polkadot-wiki/docs/general/nomination-apps.md

 This page is open to contributions from the community.
-Please follow the [Wiki contribution guidelines](https://github.com/w3f/polkadot-wiki#contributing-to-documentation) and add your nomination app app to this page.
+Please follow the [Wiki contribution guidelines](https://github.com/w3f/polkadot-wiki#contributing-to-documentation) and add your nomination app to this page.

 :::